codesilva/codesilva.github.io/_drafts/codeminer-a-2025-in-community.md

 # Open Source Contributions & Team Growth

 Open source is at the heart of what we do.
 We kept incentivizing our team to contribute to open source projects.
-I produly became a Node.js core collaborator, contributing to the development and improvement of Node.js.
+I proudly became a Node.js core collaborator, contributing to the development and improvement of Node.js.

-Me and my colleagues drove important contributions to Node.js and Rails ecosystems, including but not limited to:
+My colleagues and I drove important contributions to Node.js and Rails ecosystems, including but not limited to:

 - node
 - active record tenanted